How to Fix Samsung TV Sound But No Picture

 • Previous repair attempts may have left hardware assembled incorrectly.
 Look for any obvious issues.

-• Professional repair may be needed in the case of extensive hardware failure beyond DIY fixes.
+• Professional repair may be needed for extensive hardware failure beyond DIY fixes.

 Backlight or Screen Failure